medic/cht-android/README.md

 To assemble other flavors, use the following command: `make flavour=[Flavor][Engine] assemble`.
 See the [Flavor selection](#flavor-selection) section for more details about `make` commands.

+To create the `.aab` bundle file, use `make bundle`, although signed versions are generated when [releasing](#releasing), and the Play Store requires the AAB to be signed with the right key.

 To clean the APKs and compiled resources: `make clean`.

 ## Static checks